davxy/datawok-posts/posts/zk-proof.md

 In practice, given the verifier polynomial bounds, practical ZK proofs are often concerned with computational indistinguishability

-### Additional Takeaways
+#### Additional Considerations

 Any `ZK` protocol must be run in an environment which preclude the feasibility of constructing either an *extractor* or a *simulator*.
 The existence of these tools fundamentally compromise the proof's *soundness* and *zero-knowledgeness*.

-If Victor is able to construct an *extractor* then it will be able to extract knowledge from the proof, and thus undermine *zero-knowledgeness.
+If Victor is able to construct an *extractor* then it will be able to extract knowledge from the proof, and thus undermine *zero-knowledgeness*.
 Conversely, if Peggy is able to construct a *simulator* she will be able to forge valid proofs without any knowledge, and thus undermine *soundness*.